Rawleenc/ArchCraftsman/README.md

 - Country code, to propose a better mirror sorting
 - Timezone, to propose an adapted default value for the timezone

-Time will be synchronized using ntpd.
+Time will be synchronized using systemd timesyncd.

 Optionally an additional user, added to the wheel group and sudo configured to allow members of the wheel group.